5 features property management software must have in Ireland and the UK

 If you want to see what Rentalize would actually cost for your portfolio, you can run the numbers on the pricing calculator or book a 20-minute walkthrough.

 It depends on the provider and pricing model.
-Flat-tier Irish tools are easiest to budget: Rentalize starts at EUR 15/month for landlords, TenantSync runs EUR 20 to EUR 199/month by portfolio size, Tilt Affinity runs EUR 55 to EUR 550/month by unit count for AHBs, and Letman is about EUR 195/month plus a EUR 0.60 per unit portal fee.
+Flat-tier Irish tools are easiest to budget: Rentalize Core starts at EUR 199/month and Rentalize 360 pricing is announced soon, TenantSync runs EUR 20 to EUR 199/month by portfolio size, Tilt Affinity runs EUR 55 to EUR 550/month by unit count for AHBs, and Letman is about EUR 195/month plus a EUR 0.60 per unit portal fee.
 Always confirm current pricing directly with the provider, tiers change.

-Rentalize starts at EUR 15/month on the early access rate.
+Rentalize Core starts at EUR 199/month and Rentalize 360 pricing is announced soon.
 Landlord Vision runs GBP 19.97 to GBP 84.97/month, Arthur starts from about GBP 70/month, PayProp charges a percentage of rent collected plus a setup fee, and MRI Software only quotes custom enterprise pricing.

 It depends on your rent roll.
 Percentage-of-rent pricing is usually cheaper at low rent volumes and gets more expensive as rents or occupancy rise, since the cost scales automatically with what the platform processes.
 A flat monthly tier is more predictable but you may be paying for headroom you are not using.
 Converting both to a cost per tenancy at your actual portfolio size is the only fair comparison.